 Lead the Change – Be the Change

 This education, its three workshops and a closing conference allow participants to become game-changers in the period of one year.
-In total 30 European participants will be selected, ideally 15 females and 15 males.
-Concrete action plans will be designed on a personal and organisational level, creating a culture of change in Europe.
+In total 30 European game-changers were selected from 25 countries, 19 women and 11 men.
+Each game-changer will develop a concrete action plan on a personal and organisational level, creating a culture of change in Europe.

 Mentoring Champions will share their wisdom with the generation of New Leaders, and together shape the future of sport.
 We all have a role to play.

 New Leaders Programme is a joint educational effort of IOC and EOC, run by the Finnish Olympic Committee.
-Co-operation partners include amongst others NOC of Lithuania and NOC of Ireland.
+Co-operation partners include NOC of Lithuania, NOC of Ireland and NOC of Azerbaijan.

 Europe will play a key role in showcasing and leading the way in educating future leaders.
-Based on experiences from Europe the New Leaders Programme will be implemented in other continents as well, creating a net of global Olympic game-changers.
+Based on experiences from Europe the New Leaders Programme, it is the hope that the programme will be implemented in other continents as well, creating a net of global Olympic game-changers.

 For more information please contact the NOC of Finland New Leaders Team:

 email: firstname.lastname@example.org, phone: + 358 40 672 2220

 Be part of the journey by following newleaderseurope on Instagram and in social media following the hashtags: